open-telemetry/opentelemetry-php/docs/laravel-quickstart.md

 ![](https://user-images.githubusercontent.com/22311928/115635323-5c145d80-a303-11eb-869f-6fe18f7f01a4.png)

-Now that we have the `index` method working, we can simulate adding an exception event to our Zipkin trace as follows:
+Now that we have the `index` method working, we can simulate adding an exception event to our trace as follows:

 ```php
 /** @var TracerInterface $tracer */